Campus & Community Resources

 The following campus and community resources are available to those seeking assistance regarding Pregnancy and Parenting.

 Please Note: The inclusion of the below-referenced resources is for informational purposes only.
-The inclusion or exclusion of any resource does not reflect any attitudes or perspectives of the Office of Title IX Compliance and/or Appalachian State University.
-Please note this is not an institutional endorsement of products or services.
-Hyperlinks are current as of the updated date listed at the bottom of this page.
+The inclusion or exclusion of any resource does not reflect any attitudes or perspectives of Appalachian State University.
+Please note this is not an institutional endorsement of products or services

 The Appalachian State Reading Clinic provides direct service to children with reading problems and remains the only university-based clinic in North Carolina that offers year-round teacher training, along with diagnostic and remedial reading services to children in the community.